Nuclear bunker buster: Targets and the development of bunker busters

-The weapon was revisited after the Cold War during the 2001 U.S. invasion of Afghanistan, and again during the 2003 invasion of Iraq.
+The weapon was revisited after the Cold War during the 2001 US invasion of Afghanistan, and again during the 2003 invasion of Iraq.
 During the campaign in Tora Bora in particular, the United States believed that "vast underground complexes," deeply buried, were protecting opposing forces.
 Such complexes were not found.
-While a nuclear penetrator (the "Robust Nuclear Earth Penetrator", or "RNEP") was never built, the U.S. DOE was allotted budget to develop it, and tests were conducted by the U.S. Air Force Research Laboratory.
+While a nuclear penetrator (the "Robust Nuclear Earth Penetrator", or "RNEP") was never built, the US DOE was allotted budget to develop it, and tests were conducted by the US Air Force Research Laboratory.
 The RNEP was to use the 1.2 megaton B83 physics package.

 The Bush administration removed its request for funding of the weapon in October 2005.
-Additionally, then U.S. Senator Pete Domenici announced funding for the nuclear bunker-buster has been dropped from the U.S. Department of Energy's 2006 budget at the department's request.
+Additionally, then US Senator Pete Domenici announced funding for the nuclear bunker-buster has been dropped from the US Department of Energy's 2006 budget at the department's request.

 While the project for the RNEP seems to be in fact canceled, Jane's Information Group speculated in 2005 that work might continue under another name.